-Texture matters, and you may need to change out mats depending on what your cat prefers.
+Texture matters to cats (like in cat toys or litter mats), and you may need to change out mats depending on what your cat prefers.
 Some cats prefer softer fabrics over rubbery textures, while others want the opposite.
 The more your cat likes the material of the mat, the more likely it will use it to scratch off the excess litter on its paws.
 Textures we’ve tested are rubber coils, double-layer honeycomb trap mats, microfiber fabric mats, and silicone mats.

 Litter mats constantly get litter thrown and scraped onto them, so it’s important to be able to easily clean and sanitize them.
 Some litter mats are made of rubber, foam, or silicone so that they can be hosed down outside or in the bathtub.
 In comparison, other varieties are made of fabric and can be cleaned in the washing machine.
 If you typically use a vacuum to remove excess litter, you may want a litter mat that you can vacuum easily without the mat moving around too much.

 Before buying any litter mat, measure your allocated space to know what fits.
 We recommend purchasing a size slightly wider than your litter box so it catches any litter your cat kicks–at least one foot wider.
 The size and texture depend on your cat’s behavior and how much space you want to allocate for the mat in your home.
 The bigger mats take up space in your house but may prevent more scatter because cats have more room to dislodge excess litter on their paws.

 Mats come in all different sizes and variations, and they also vary in price.
 We’ve tested litter mats that range from as low as $15 to as high as $50.
 The larger mats are typically more expensive than smaller-sized mats, so keep this in mind.